 dark sacrifices and carnal practices that characterized worship under the

-double-trinity, taking hope instead in the ancient prophecy of a galaxy
+double-trinity, taking hope from the ancient prophecy of a galaxy

 restored.
 As they had come to love their world, they refused to abandon it

 in the face of fear.
-In truth they did not know in what generation the
+In truth, they did not know in which generation the

 calamity would come or in what form, just that it would.
 But it is said